nixworks/public/news/2007/01/10/README.md

 _Context: ASEAN Summit, East Asia Summit_

 ### [ A general strike starts in Guinea, with trade unions calling for pay rises, the return to jail of Mamadou Sylla and the resignation of President Lansana Conte. ](/news/2007/01/10/a-general-strike-starts-in-guinea-with-trade-unions-calling-for-pay-rises-the-return-to-jail-of-mamadou-sylla-and-the-resignation-of-pres.md)
-_Context: Guinea, Lansana Conté, Mamadou Sylla, President of Guinea, general strike, unionize_
+_Context: Guinea, Lansana Conte, Mamadou Sylla, President of Guinea, general strike, unionize_

 ## [Previous Day...](/news/2007/01/9/index.md)